 There is Tiger Woods, too, after all.
 It struck me how quick folks in the industry were to demonize him for his philandering a few years back.
 The gaggle of frat boys getting their licks in – as if they really believed Tiger was the first golfer in the history of the PGA, the first rich celebrity, who took in a little extra-marital schtupping.

 Tiger Woods is the only man of wealth and profile who didn’t keep his dick in his pants, eh?
-Give me a fucking break.
-I almost died from the sanctimony about how his salacious behaviour “had no place in golf.”
-No, but racist, sexist membership policies at country clubs is just fine, right?
+I nearly choked on my own vomit upon hearing the sanctimony about how his salacious behaviour “had no place in golf.”
+No, but racist, anti-Semitic, and sexist membership policies at country clubs is just fine, right?

 The issue: Tiger was an uppity ‘nigra’ (as Strom Thurmond loved to call us) who was too dominating, and too dark, for the links.
 Plain and simple.
 The frat-boys just could not resist the first opportunity to give that boy, his long-overdue whippin’ for raising his head too high.

 Where are the Hispanic-Americans on the Tour?
-Why are Spaniards and Mexicans the closest thing we will get to seeing young Jesus Flores from San Antonio as the Hispanic household names we hear about in golf?
-Because in their countries the elite-filled country clubs simply could not ban Hispanics in the same way as US country clubs.
-That would have been weird and foolish in Spain and Mexico, one suspects.
+Spaniards and Mexicans are the closest thing we will get to seeing young Jesus Flores from San Antonio as the Hispanic household names we hear about in golf.

 I haven’t forgotten Vijay Singh.
-For the degree he was dominating the game at the time, his profile was extremely limited.
+For the degree he was dominating the game at the time, his profile was suspiciously low.
 If Phil Mickelson had been winning as much as Singh, I’d have seen his chubby pink face covering every nook and cranny of ad-space where people buy Wonder Bread and bologna.

-So yeah, of course, there are a couple of token non-white folks excelling at the highest levels of golf.
+So it is true, there are a handful of non-white folks excelling at the highest levels of golf.
 But there are like, six billion non-whites in the world compared to a few hundred million whites.
-There’s something not quite right about those PGA demographics, methinks.
+There’s something not quite right about those PGA demographics.

 Every time I open up some business magazine because there’s nothing else to read on the porcelain throne, I’m struck by the canard my non-white buddies implore me to dispense with about golf being a white corporate-guy ‘sport.’
 And yet there it is, staring at me as I flush, the profile of yet another CEO spewing the same drivel about a passion for the exact same hobby the other 499 fortune 500 CEOs share: golf.
 Snooze.